 We aim to create a healthy balance between recognition and consequences with both being clearly explained and specified.
 Pupils should learn to expect recognition for positive behaviour and fair and consistently applied consequences for inappropriate behaviour.
 All systems are flexible to take account of individual circumstances.
-The emphasis is on positive behaviour management through RECOGNITION and PRAISE, which should be given whenever possible for both work and behaviour.
+The emphasis is on positive behaviour management through RECOGNITION and constructive PRAISE, which should be given whenever possible for both work and behaviour.
 Recognition and tangible rewards are given on individual, group and whole class levels in order to promote a sense of both individual and corporate responsibility.
+These include:

-- Praise and positive individual or group recognition - Positive recognition to parents at the end of the session/ day - Keep all of Golden Time - House points awarded (Gold Tokens)
+- Constructive praise and positive individual or group recognition - Positive recognition to parents at the end of the session/ day - House points awarded (Gold Tokens) - Showing work to another adult/ class/ Headteacher